Disney Cruise Line – Pre/Post Cruise Hotels and Ground Transportation

 Renting a car gives you the flexibility to stop and grab some groceries or last-minute items, and you can arrive at the ship earlier than the bus passengers, which allows you to board ahead of the crowd and get yourself settled, make Palo and spa reservations, etc.

 If you want to gas up your rental car on the way back to the airport, exit Florida 528 at Narcoosee Road, which is two exits before the airport exit, and turn right.
 There is a BP station about a block up on the right, with normal gas prices.
-Note that you will have to pay a cash ramp toll at this exit, so have some quarters with you.
+Note that this exit is tolled, so you’ll want to bring your own windshield toll pass to avoid exhorbitant rental car toll fees.

 The nearest gas station to the airport (“Landing Strip” aka “Suncoast Energy” on Semoran Boulevard, just north of the airport) is a complete rip-off.
 This station habitually charges nearly TWICE the normal price for gas and does not have signs to let people know the prices before they pull in.
 You won’t realize you’re paying a ridiculous price unless you look closely at the pump!